Is your site performing as well as it could?

 Additionally, marketers may want to promote seasonal items similar to that of their in-store merchandising efforts, or business operators may want to push higher margin goods.
 Therefore, a relevant search system must also be able to take these factors into account and provide custom ranking that can be adjusted to meet these needs over time.

 More recently, to improve relevance, search designers have been working to build in more personalization and contextualization.
-This includes things like machine learning and natural language processing to enable more conversational search, tracking of user search and browsing history to allow for custom interpretations of queries, and automatic tagging and categorization of web pages for an understanding of content at a higher level than simply that of text keywords.
+This includes technologies like machine learning and natural language processing to enable more conversational search, tracking of user search and browsing history to allow for custom interpretations of queries, and automatic tagging and categorization of web pages for an understanding of content at a higher level than simply that of text keywords.